mulekick/CodeSignal/README.md

 I've solved a lot of problems featured on **CodeSignal.com**.
 I will use this repository to store, organize and manage all the code I've produced while doing so.

-## Up until now, all the solutions are written in Javascript
+## Up until now, all the solutions are written in Javascript / Typescript

 This may change in the future.